Chapter 5: Choosing Your Lens

 - DV: _______________

-Article C: “We surveyed 300 music listeners, asking about their parasocial attachment to their favorite artist and their likelihood of purchasing concert tickets.
-Stronger parasocial bonds predicted higher purchase intentions.”
+Article C: “We surveyed 300 news consumers, asking about their parasocial attachment to their favorite cable news anchor and their trust in the network.
+Stronger parasocial bonds predicted higher network trust.”

 - IV: _______________